fusionfoto/fooappender_middleware/TestEnvironmentSetup.md

 # SwiftStack: Test Environment Setup

 Welcome to *one possible* method for setting up a small object storage test or development environment, on your own laptop, using SwiftStack.

 There are, unsurprisingly, many, many ways of doing this.

 In this doc we're looking at the most manual way possible, because - being so manual - it is appliable to anyone who would like to set up a test environment, using an on-premises SwiftStack controller, regardless of the toolchain they use.
+The intention is to take you through a simple setup, step by step.

 That's not to say you shouldn't automate everything with Selenium, or run it in Vagrant, or containerize it, or whatever, if you want to.
 Feel free!